cpp-niel/cdv/doc/elem.md

 enum class cdv::elem::join_style
 ```

-represents the different ways that the ends of lines can be joined
+represents the different ways that the line segments can be joined

 |Name|Description|
 | :-- | :-- |